 At the end of the Milton Young Musicians Festival day, medals are awarded to all participating students.
 Because the student is evaluated against standards instead of against each other, each category may have multiple Gold Medal winners — or it may have none.

 A GOLD MEDAL will be awarded to the student deemed to be outstanding in all judging categories.
 Any deficiencies in the performance are considered minimal.
 There shall be no significant weaknesses.
 The student shall have demonstrated outstanding musicianship.

 A SILVER MEDAL will be awarded to the student who is excellent in the majority of major judging categories.
 There shall be few significant weaknesses.
 The student shall have generally demonstrated excellent musicianship.

 A BRONZE MEDAL will be awarded to the student who demonstrates proficiency in some aspects of performance, but have a need for improvement in several categories.
 The student shall generally demonstrate basic musicianship.

 The Gold Medal concert is an opportunity to provide special recognition to participants performing with exceptional accomplishment in their Level.
 Because this is based entirely on individual achievement against standards, each category might have several Gold Medal winners.
 There is no “winner” of the Festival.

-The 2017 Gold Medal Concerts will be held at the East Congregational Church (610 Adams Street, East Milton) on Sunday, May 14.
+The Gold Medal Concert is presented at the East Congregational Church (610 Adams Street, East Milton).
 Again, refer to the Directions Page if you’re not sure where East Congregational Church is located.

 Please review our Gold Medal Concert page for additional information and photos.